battleaxedotco/tool-docs/docs/rubberhose2/style.md

         text: 'Stylistic alternate of TwoTone.',
         url:'/rubberhose2/styles-twotone-dash.png'
     },
-    ]" /> -->
+    ]" />

 ## Tips

 ### Factory reset
-Know that before [resetting the script](./manage.html#reset-everything) and all of its settings, that all style presets will also be reset to the factory de.
-Be sure to save a copy of
+Know that before [resetting the script](./manage.html#reset-everything) and all of its settings, that all style presets will also be reset to the factory default.
+Be sure to save a copy of custom styles before resetting.

-If you ever feel inclined to [reset the script](./manage.html#reset-everything) and all it's settings it's good to remember that all the preset files will also be deleted.
-I'm sure you're a great computer user and back up all your important files (right?), but be sure you save a copy of your custom style presets before resetting the script.

 ### Version compatibility
-Be aware that when saving presets for sharing with others the Ae version you save from will be the lowest version that may apply the preset.
+Be aware that when saving presets for sharing with others the Ae version you are currently using from will be the lowest version that may apply the preset.
 To save a CC2020 style for use with users on CC2019, you will first have to (File>Save As>Save a Copy as [lower version]…).
 Open the newly saved project file then repeat the Style Preset saving process inside of the lower version.

 ### Locked hose